Apply principles of Zero Trust to Microsoft Security Copilot

 Assume breach

-Per-user onboarding to Copilot for Security
+Per-user onboarding to Security Copilot

-Phased deployment of Copilot for Security
+Phased deployment of Security Copilot

 For large environments, a more standard phased deployment works well.
 In this model, you address groups of users at the same time to configure protection and assign roles.